coderaiser/putout/packages/eslint-plugin-putout/lib/object-init/README.md

-# keep each property on separate line when using multiple destructuring properties (variable-init-with-object)
+# keep each property on separate line when initializing an object(object-init)

 In the same way as eslint [object-property-newline](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout/lib/multiple-properties-destructuring) but for initializing variables with `object expression`.